silentdragoon/docshot/README.md

 It's docshot!

 To run this .ahk file, you'll need AutoHotKey 1.something, whatever the latest version is that isn't 2.something.
+[Download here](https://autohotkey.com/download/)

 By default, pressing F12 will take a pair of screenshots (HDR and SDR) using Windows Game Bar, copy the SDR one to the clipboard for postin' on Twitter and copy both of them to a directory of the user's choice (currently I:/).